ZardenSawtooth/ExperimentalGames2016/GreenWithEnvy/README.md

 ### Conclusion

 The idea that I was going for was that being your own person is more rewarding than taking away from others what is theirs.
 I think I presented it poorly by having a narrative over the game.
 Since I was going for an idea that was abstract, having the narrative sort of destroyed its purpose.
 I also think my game didn’t sufficiently bring across the idea of envy that I was going for.
 All in all I think a not very successful experiment with my game on envy.
 Had there been more meaningful interaction between the player and me I think the idea would have come across better.

+### Game Controls

+A and D to move.
+Space to interact.